 Dean Eckles is a social scientist and statistician.
-At the Massachusetts Institute of Technology, Dean is the Mitsubishi Career Development Professor, an associate professor in the Sloan School of Management, and affiliated faculty at the Institute for Data, Systems & Society in the Schwarzman College of Computing.
+At the Massachusetts Institute of Technology, Dean is an associate professor in the Sloan School of Management and associate director of the Institute for Data, Systems & Society in the Schwarzman College of Computing.
 Much of his research examines how interactive technologies affect human behavior, especially by mediating social influence.
 Dean also works on methods for inferring cause–effect relationships and on applied statistics more generally.
 Dean’s empirical work uses observational studies and field experiments involving hundreds of millions of people.
 His papers appear in Journal of the American Statistical Association, Proceedings of the National Academy of Sciences, Nature, Science, Management Science, and other peer-reviewed journals and proceedings in statistics, computer science, and marketing.
 He is co-organizer of the Conference on Digital Experimentation (CODE@MIT) and serves as associate editor for two departments at Management Science.
 He was previously a scientist at Facebook and Nokia.
 Dean completed five degrees, including his PhD, at Stanford University.

 If I have accepted a speaking invitation, you may use this bio and these photos in connection with that event.